jamesplease/redux-resource/README.md

 - `update`
 - `delete`

-Pass `false` as the value for any of these to prevent those action creators and reducer handlers from being created.
+Pass `false` as the value for any of these to prevent those action types and reducer handlers from being created.

 Keep in mind that you may not choose to ever use this option, even if your resource only supports a subset of CRUD.
-You could simply choose to not use the other generated action creators, and there would be no issues with you doing that.
+You could simply choose to not use the other generated action types, and there would be no issues with you doing that.
 It's up to you.

 ```js